-- Students may take a maximum of three courses on a pass/fail basis. - Courses taken pass/fail can only count toward the General Education Distribution, Non-Business Electives, or Unrestricted Electives categories. - All three Global Environment courses and second-concentration courses counting as Unrestricted Electives must be taken for a grade. - First-semester freshmen cannot take a course pass/fail. - Students may take no more than one course pass/fail in a given semester, with the exception of seniors in their final semester, who may take two courses pass/fail if they have only used one pass/fail option to date.
+- Wharton students may not choose to take a course pass/fail in their first semester at Penn. - Students may take a maximum of three courses on a pass/fail basis. - Students may take no more than one course pass/fail in a given semester, with the exception of seniors in their final semester, who may take two courses pass/fail if they have only used one pass/fail option to date. - Courses taken pass/fail can only count toward the General Education Distribution or Unrestricted Electives categories. - All three Cross-Cultural Perspectives courses and second-concentration courses counting as Unrestricted Electives must be taken for a grade.